umedoblock/kiddy/README.md

-# lcd-kiddy
+# kiddy
-playing various display with lcd
+some simple proects with kicad